 Other examples of microscale chemistry in a drop

-- For an example of a diffusing neutralisation in a drop of distilled water with a drop of universal indicator see ‘Diffusing neutralization x4 Copy’, YouTube (1:04 min) https://youtu.be/_GIXMUsCPXA
+- A diffusing neutralisation in a drop of distilled water with a drop of universal indicator see ‘Diffusing neutralization x4 Copy’, YouTube (1:04 min) https://youtu.be/_GIXMUsCPXA

 We suggest that you trial this using 1-2 drops of 0.1M silver nitrate on an acetate sheet/plastic sleeve protector and place a bare (not coated) copper wire half-way into the droplet.
 This could even be filmed using a mobile phone with a magnifying lens added.